 Is Tea Hydrating?

-Depends.
-Herbal teas are always a good way to go (though avoid any that say “detox” if your goal is hydration).
+It depends.
+Herbal teas are always a good choice (though avoid any that say “detox” if your goal is hydration).

 But does iced tea dehydrate you?
 Not really.
-Conventionally, people have believed that the higher the caffeine (like the black tea in iced tea), the less the hydration – but science is starting to debunk that.
-Caffeine is indeed a diuretic, a glass of iced tea isn’t a huge deal.
-The greater the concern with iced tea is the amount of sugar that people often use.
+Conventionally, people have believed that the higher the caffeine (like the black tea in iced tea), the less hydration—but science is starting to debunk that.
+Caffeine is indeed a diuretic, but a glass of iced tea isn’t a huge deal.
+The greater concern with iced tea is the amount of sugar people often use.

 Does Milk Hydrate?

 It does!
-In fact – some studies have shown that milk may even have a higher “hydration index” than water does.
+In fact, some studies have shown that milk may even have a higher “hydration index” than water.
 But when it comes to milk, there are definitely some drawbacks.
-One, a lot of people are sensitive to cow’s milk which can lead to digestive issues.
+Many people are sensitive to cow’s milk, which can lead to digestive issues.
 Secondly, it’s an unnecessary source of sugar.
 One cup of cow’s milk naturally has about 13 grams of sugar.
-These are just a couple reasons why I don’t recommend milk as a primary hydration source.
+These are just a few reasons I don’t recommend milk as a primary hydration source.
 Water is the best bet.

 When are sports drinks appropriate for hydration?

-We often hear: “Drink a Gatorade” after we’ve just had a sweaty workout/sports game or even after a fever or stomach bug.
-That’s because the body greatly benefits from the electrolytes, a combo of different minerals like potassium, sodium, and chloride.
+We often hear, “Drink a Gatorade,” after a sweaty workout or sports game or even after a fever or stomach bug.
+That’s because the body greatly benefits from electrolytes, a combination of minerals like potassium, sodium, and chloride.

 Electrolytes increase or decrease based on our water consumption.
 So when we sweat, we lose them.
-When we are dehydrated, we’ve lost them.
-Sports drinks like Gatorade replenish electrolytes, but they come at a cost: added coloring, high sugar or high artificial sugar, and preservatives.
+Sports drinks like Gatorade replenish electrolytes but come at a cost: added coloring, high sugar or high artificial sugar, and preservatives.

 Coconut water is a better option.
-It naturally has all of those – just make sure you choose a brand that has no added sugar (I choose organic, non-GMO brands too).
+It naturally has all of those—just make sure you choose a brand with no added sugar (I also choose organic, non-GMO brands).

 How To Rehydrate

-Even though preventing dehydration is the key, knowing how to rehydrate properly is important too.
+Even though preventing dehydration is the key, knowing how to rehydrate correctly is important, too.

 Drink Water Correctly

-You may think that how to rehydrate quickly is all about chugging gallons of water.
+You may think that rehydrating quickly is all about chugging gallons of water.
 But that’s not the case at all.
 Drinking too much too fast – especially when you’re dehydrated – will make your stomach upset (which could lead to vomiting, something you completely want to avoid) or too much urination (also something you want to avoid).

 When you’re dehydrated, start sipping immediately.
 And keep sipping consistently.
 But don’t chug.